Supplement Facts:

 acids, and coenzyme Q10 on the visual functions and fundus alterations in early

-for macular degeneration.
-The mean change in all four parameters of visual
+age-related macular degeneration.
+The mean change in parameters of visual

 functions showed significant improvement in the treated group by the end of the